 This lecture covers a wide range of aspects regarding neuroinformatics and data governance, describing both their historical developments and current trajectories.
 Particular tools, platforms, and standards to make your research more FAIR are also discussed.

 This lecture introduces you to the basics of the Amazon Web Services public cloud.
-It covers the fundamentals of cloud computing and go through both motivation and process involved in moving your research computing to the cloud.
-This lecture was part of the 2018 Neurohackademy, a 2-week hands-on summer institute in neuroimaging and data science held at the University of Washington eScience Institute.
+It covers the fundamentals of cloud computing and goes through both the motivations and processes involved in moving your research computing to the cloud.

-This lecture covers how brainlife.io works, and how it can be applied to neuroscience data.
+In this talk, you will learn how brainlife.io works, and how it can be applied to neuroscience data.